I did not watch them shovel dirt on him,

 I recall only sadness that day in June,

-And many cheeks bleached by hot sweat and brine,
+And many cheeks blanched by hot sweat and brine,

-A grey world with voices all out of tune-
+A world numb with voices out of tune;

 And eyes bled red when all the grief ran dry.